 Most people imagine that hidden assets are items or finances one spouse intentionally hides from the other and the courts.
 While this certainly does happen, this is not the only situation that can lead to hidden assets.
 You could simply overlook items of significant value while preparing your financial records for divorce.
 Understanding more about the asset division process in Illinois can help protect you from an unfair outcome to your divorce.

-Ask a Divorce Attorney: Was it Hidden, or Overlooked?
+Ask a Divorce Attorney in Belleville, IL: Was it Hidden, or Overlooked?

 Illinois seeks equitable distribution of assets in divorces

 Every state has its own approach to dividing marital assets and debts in a divorce through family law.
 In St. Clair County, Illinois, judges must always seek to find an equitable and fair resolution to the asset division process.
 While it is important to understand that equitable does not mean even, you can expect to have a relatively equally divided marital estate in most cases.

 In order for the judge to make a fair decision about who gets what, the judge must have an accurate idea about the total value of assets and debts from your marriage.
 Hidden assets can have a profound impact on the overall fairness of your divorce.
 After all, if a judge doesn’t know about certain valuable possessions, purchases or accounts, he or she cannot ensure that those assets are fairly split between spouses.